-(One of my older sisters also organised a surprise, as she and my niece came from USA – yes we were in cahoots).
+(One of my older sisters also organized a surprise, as she and my niece came from the USA – yes we were in cahoots).

 Sometimes travel can be so hard when you are away from family.

-Family is important, and we knew we that Explorason also needed to have this special memory with his Grandpa too.
+A family is important, and we knew that Explorason also needed to have this special memory with his Grandpa too.

-As this was right before Christmas, it was a great time to catch up with some long time friends.
+It was a great time to catch up with some longtime friends over the following weeks and then it was the lead up to Christmas.
 And a traditional trip to Santa and the city.

 We still have many more friends we haven’t seen – yet.
 But those we have, we’ve loved the time with them.

-Coming back to Adelaide for a visit, has also meant we have been interviewed by the state newspaper, The Advertiser, and this then lead to a national magazine contacting us for an article that will be published this week.
+Coming back to Adelaide for a visit has also meant we have been interviewed by the state newspaper, The Advertiser, and this then leads to a national magazine contacting us for an article that will be published this week.

 Then an international newspaper contacted me.
 I think we are on a roll.
 I guess we are getting a little famous!

-But we found we weren’t in Australia long before we had ‘itchy feet’.
-Off we went to Bali Indonesia for most of January.
+But we found we weren’t in Australia long before we were invited to Bali.
+Off we went to Bali Indonesia for some of January and my birthday.
 It was time for some exploring and world-schooling.